dinhdiep/MONOD2/getting_started.md

 ```

-###Step 3.
-We have provided a simple getting started script to demonstrate how a pipeline from bam to MHL matrix works.
+### Step 3.
+We have provided a simple getting started script, "getting_started.sh", in the example folder to demonstrate how a pipeline from bam to MHL matrix works.
 If you want to modify the script to process your own samples, you must make sure the following settings are correct.
 For examples, the current settings are as follows:

 ```
   scripts_dir="../scripts"